pittcsc/hubot/README.md

 You can test hubot in your shell by running `bin/hubot`.

-You'll see some startup output about where your scripts come from and a
+You'll see some startup output and a prompt:
-prompt:

     [Sun, 04 Dec 2011 18:41:11 GMT] INFO Loading adapter shell [Sun, 04 Dec 2011 18:41:11 GMT] INFO Loading scripts from /home/tomb/Development/hubot/scripts